-As the cost of living in our region continues to rise, families in our community are stretched more than ever before.
+As the cost of living in the Portland metro area, and the rest of our region, continues to rise, families in our community are stretched more than ever before.

 That's why we're helping families meet basic needs.
 Through our Safety Net programs we're partnering with community nonprofits to provide short-term housing and utilities assistance as well as tax preparation services for our most vulnerable families.